sihensel/docs/arch-install.md

 ### Connect via ethernet (recommended)

-DHCP for ethernet connections is enabled by default.
-So just plug in the ethernet cable.
+DHCP for ethernet connections is enabled by default, so just plug in the ethernet cable.
-If you are using a connection which requires a static IP you can add it with the `add` command.
-You need to state the IP adress and the netmask.
+If you require a static IP you need to state the IP adress and the netmask.

 ```sh
 ip address add 192.168.1.10/24 dev eth0
 ```

-Same applies to wireless interfaces (like wlan0)
+Same applies to wireless interfaces (like wlan0).

 ### Connect via WIFI

-If your wireless connection requires a static IP, follow the steps above, they are the same as for an ethernet connection.
+If your wireless connection requires a static IP, follow the steps above.
 To scan and connect to a wireless network, use the `wifi-menu`-command and follow the on-screen instructions.
-If this does not work, you need to connect to teh WIFI manually.
+If this does not work, you need to connect to the WIFI manually.
 First, list all wireless devices.

 ```sh
 iwctl device list
 ```

 We assume, your wifi interface is `wlan0`.
-If you have another interface, just exchange the name.
 Scan for available wireless networks (this will not output anything).

 ```sh